mortang2410/dotfiles/README.md

 s/abc/123/gc : replace with confirmation

+s/\n/&\r/g : replace end-of-line with empty new line

 gd: go to definition

 gq : reformat text to pretty up

 C-p l to open CTRLP in lines mode, then C-f to switch between modes (lines,files, buffers, MRU...).

 C-p f to open CTRLP in files mode.
 I use Notes for vim:CtrlP for current dir by setting max depth to 1, and fzf for deep dirs.

 C-x C-f in insert mode to insert a filename with fzf.

 M-x : like emacs command with fzf.

 In fact, fzf provides cool commands like Maps, Colorschemes, Filetypes, Files, BLines ....

 s: easy motion!! (overwritten vim's default s), with \\ as prefix for other stuff

 S: easy motion by 2 characters